mahim99/Programming-Questions-on-C-/README.md

 Q9: Write a program to reverse a given number.\
 Q10: Write a program to check if a given numeber is an Armstrong number or not.\
 Q11: Write a program to find the factorial of a given number.\
 Q12: Write a program to find the binary coefficient (nCr).
-Make a factorial function and then call it in the main function.
+Make a factorial function and then call it in the main function.\
+Q13: Write a program to print fibonacci series.

 # Pattern Questions
 Q1: Print a rectangle pattern using asterisks, take input for rows and columns from user.\